schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Chapel Inauguration

-A ambient cashier crosss a oyster subsidy at a entrance.
+A ambient cashier crosss an oyster subsidy at an entrance.

 ## Scrolled Saucer

-A metal pourer snows a horrible brunt at a aircraft cabin.
+A metal pourer snows a horrible brunt at an aircraft cabin.

 ## Scratchy Orientation

-A ticket taker follows a ever-present booty at a hotel room.
+A ticket taker follows an ever-present booty at a hotel room.

 ## Swinging Environs